Commercial Leases – Overview of Common Terms Covered by a Lease Agreement

 - Common Area Maintenance (“CAM”): Most leases are “triple net” (meaning you pay rent, plus your proportionate share of CAM, and property taxes for the property).
 Maintenance charges will usually appear in the service charge clauses in the lease.
 The percentage of the CAM you are responsible for should be based on the percentage of the building you are renting

 - Capital Expenditure: In a commercial lease this typically refers to major structural expenditures, i.e. roof, foundation, HVAC (heating, ventilation, air conditioning) and other major repairs/replacements.
 Again, this is likely to appear in the service charge clauses.
-It is generally recommended that you should try to strike out the term “replacement” from any proposed lease.
+It is generally recommended that you should try to remove the term “replacement” from any proposed lease.
 If at all possible, try to limit your repair obligation to a maintenance contract and for general repairs up to a certain annual maximum amount

 Personal Guarantee: Many landlords insist that the directors or owners of a business personally guarantee the lease alongside their company.
 Guarantees are negotiable.
 If possible, try to avoid giving personal guarantees.
 If you have to give a guarantee, try to limit it, if possible, to only a portion of the lease term, say half.
 Before giving any form of guarantee you should always take independent legal advice.